 Martina Prox, Germany | Vice-President

 Martina is dedicated to enabling sustainable production.
-She’s a partner at ifu – The Hamburg Institute for Environmental IT one of the leading providers of Life Cycle Assessment and process modeling software.
-Martina’s passion is sharing knowledge and experiences.
-So she’s also active as a trainer for ifu’s software tools and related topics such as LCA, Carbon Footprinting or Material Flow Cost Accounting.
+For over 20 years Martina’s passion is sharing knowledge and experiences.
+At ifu Hamburg – member of the iPoint Group, she’s been accompanying businesses on the journey to Sustainble production.
 As a German delegate she contributes to the development of international standards of the ISO 14 000 series including, ISO 14051, ISO/TS 14067, ISO/TS 14071, ISO/TS 14072 etc.

 Ana Quiros, Costa Rica